I Love Memphis Volunteering and Giving Guide

 I put this list here because I hope that you’ll decide to:

 - spread the word

 I hope you’ll decide to do these things not just for Giving Tuesday but all through the year.
+Especially this year.
 Want to hear directly from Memphians about their personal favorite non-profits?
 Check out this post.

 This list is by no means complete – there are hundreds of incredible organizations in this city that are worthy of your love.
 If there are any organizations you work with or support that aren’t on the list, please leave them in the comments with some details on what they need so that everyone can see them.

 Here’s your list of ways to Give Back in Memphis!

 What they do: This faith-based non-profit provides local children and families with healthy homes through early childhood programs, school-based initiatives, workforce readiness, homeless services, counseling, adoption and foster care.
 Agape has served Memphis for nearly 50 years.

 What they do: AOVS provides housing and essential supportive services to disabled and displaced military veterans so that they can be empowered to reintegrate back into society.
 AOVS has served nearly 10,000 veterans in and around Memphis since being founded in 1987.

 What they do: The Alzheimer’s Association Mid-South Chapter offers care support, research and advocacy for those affected by Alzheimer’s disease.
 They offer a 24/7 help line (800) 272.3900, facilitated support groups, care consultations, referral programs advocacy, and more.